 Will Your Plants Survive the Winter?

 Right now, a lot of us are longing for the sight of green grass and pretty flowers.
+We’re hoping that we have plants that survive the winter.

 It’s all right there; it’s just sitting under a lot of snow and ice.
 The plants are just waiting for the opportunity to begin their renewal process that happens every spring.
 Even with all the snow we’ve had in eastern PA recently, the plants are still “growing” and continuing their life processes.
 They are using the nutrients that were applied and stored this past fall.
 Plants and trees that were not prepared for winter are going to have a difficult time recovering from this bitter weather we are experiencing.
 Those landscapes that had essential nutrients available will come out of this winter in better shape than those that didn’t.